Growing Need for Wound Care

 June 09, 2023

-St. Elizabeth’s Hospital’s wound care experts strive to bring together people, processes, and technology to drive world-class wound care.
+St. Anthony’s wound care experts strive to bring together people, processes, and technology to drive world-class wound care.
 Untreated or improperly treated chronic wounds can lead to diminished quality of life and possibly amputation of the affected limb.
-With this in mind, now is the time for those suffering from chronic wounds to seek advanced wound care available at HSHS St. Elizabeth’s Hospital’s Wound Care Center.
+With this in mind, now is the time for those suffering from chronic wounds to seek advanced wound care available at HSHS St. Anthony’s Wound Healing Center.